LedgeDash/unum/docs/ir.md

 Application developers can write the Unum IR directly for each function to build application.
 Alternatively, they can provide a Step Functions definition to the Unum frontend compiler, and the compiler can translate the state machine into a set of Unum IR files, one for each function in the application.

 During execution, the [Unum runtime library](https://github.com/LedgeDash/unum-compiler/blob/main/docs/runtime.md) reads the Unum IR and performs orchestration operations based on the IR.
-Orchestration operations include invoking the next unum function with the current function's result, checkpointing the current function's output, signaling a branches completion by updating the Completion Set data structure, etc. For more details, see [the unum Runtime documentation](https://github.com/LedgeDash/unum-compiler/blob/main/docs/runtime.md).
+Orchestration operations include invoking the next unum function with the current function's result, checkpointing the current function's output, signaling a branches completion by updating the Completion Set data structure, etc. For more details, see documentation on [the Unum runtime](https://github.com/LedgeDash/unum-compiler/blob/main/docs/runtime.md).

 ### Transitions